 But China’s government is wise.
 It doesn’t allow a foreign corporation access to its labor markets without forming an alliance between it and a Chinese corporation possessing similar core competencies.

-By this means, a Chinese electric-motor corporation can learn how to manufacture technologically advanced electric motors (and wind turbines and generators with militarily sensitive components) in a very short period of time.
+By this means, a Chinese electric-motor corporation can learn how to manufacture technologically advanced electric motors (and turbines and generators with militarily sensitive components) in a very short period of time.
 This allows the Chinese corporation to tap the knowledge base of General Electric, a knowledge base that took GE over a century to accumulate.

 At some point, the Chinese will gain the ability to manufacture advanced-technology electric motors and similar products without the help of GE, thanks to a very truncated learning curve, courtesy of GE.
 China’s government could then leverage its laws, such as anti-monopoly or anti-trust laws, to throw General Electric and all the other foreign multinational corporations out of China.
 They have recently started to use these laws against foreign multinationals, at this point more of a tactical move of harassment than outright banishment.